-You are cordially invited to attend a Special Meeting (the "Special Meeting") of the shareholders of J3 Learning Corporation ("J3"), to be held on Wednesday, July 31, 1996 at 9:00 a.m., local time, at the offices of Dorsey & Whitney LLP, counsel to J3, located at 220 South Sixth Street, Pillsbury Center South, 20th Floor, Minneapolis, MN 55402-1498.
+You are cordially invited to attend a Special Meeting (the "Special Meeting") of the shareholders of J3 Learning Corporation ("J3"), to be held on [] July [], 1996 at [9:00 a.m.], local time, at the offices of Dorsey & Whitney LLP, counsel to J3, located at 220 South Sixth Street, Pillsbury Center South, 20th Floor, Minneapolis, MN 55402-1498.

-At this Special Meeting, you will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996 and on June 25, 1996 (the "Merger Agreement"), among J3, Gartner Group, Inc., a Delaware corporation ("Gartner"), and Gartner's wholly owned subsidiary, GJ Acquisition Corporation, a Minnesota corporation ("Sub"), providing for the merger (the "Merger") of Sub with and into J3, as described in the accompanying Prospectus/Proxy Statement.
+At this Special Meeting, you will be asked to consider and vote upon the approval and adoption of an Agreement and Plan of Merger, dated as of March 11, 1996, as amended on May 29, 1996 (the "Merger Agreement"), among J3, Gartner Group, Inc., a Delaware corporation ("Gartner"), and Gartner's wholly owned subsidiary, GJ Acquisition Corporation, a Minnesota corporation ("Sub"), providing for the merger (the "Merger") of Sub with and into J3, as described in the accompanying Prospectus/Proxy Statement.

 Upon the consummation of the Merger, holders of J3 capital stock and holders of warrants and options not assumed by Gartner will receive an aggregate amount of cash and shares of Gartner common stock, Class A, ranging in aggregate value from \$39 million (less certain Merger expenses of J3) to \$45.2 million (less certain Merger expenses of J3), depending upon the average price of a share of Gartner common stock, Class A ("Gartner Common Stock"), for a period prior to the closing date of the Merger.
-Warrants and options to acquire ${\tt J3}$ common stock, at the election of the holders thereof, will be converted into the right to receive a portion of the Merger Consideration (as defined below) or will be assumed by Gartner, all as more fully described in the accompanying Prospectus/Proxy Statement in the section entitled "Terms of the Merger -- Manner and Basis of Converting Shares."
+Warrants and options to acquire J3 common stock, at the election of the holders thereof, will be converted into the right to receive a portion of the Merger Consideration (as defined below) or will be assumed by Gartner, all as more fully described in the accompanying Prospectus/Proxy Statement in the section entitled "Terms of the Merger -- Manner and Basis of Converting Shares."
 The consideration payable by virtue of the Merger (the "Merger Consideration") will consist of cash and shares of Gartner Common Stock, with the actual amount of cash and number of shares to be determined upon the closing of the Merger.
 The holders of J3 Series A convertible preferred stock will be paid in cash the portion of the Merger Consideration to which they are entitled to the extent cash (out of the aggregate Merger Consideration) is available to pay such holders, and holders of J3 common stock and holders of warrants and options not assumed by Gartner will receive cash only to the extent that there remains cash after payments in respect of shares of J3 preferred stock.
+A portion of the Merger Consideration, cash and shares of Gartner Common Stock having a value of \$3,100,000, will be placed in an escrow account at the closing of the Merger to secure certain post-closing indemnification obligations of J3's shareholders.
 Commencing on p.
-30 is an illustrative example of the allocation of the total consideration payable by Gartner to holders of J3 capital stock, warrants and options pursuant to the Merger.
+29 is an illustrative example of the allocation of the total consideration payable by Gartner to holders of J3 capital stock, warrants and options pursuant to the Merger.